Blog: Seven Calls to Action for the New Government to Integrate Children Who Use EAL

 In this blog, Diana Sutton, Director of the Foundation, outlines seven cost-effective and practical actions for the new Government to take to ensure learners and teachers receive the support they need.

-Action is urgently needed, so what are the opportunities for the new Government and what now needs to change?
+Action is urgently needed, so what are the opportunities for the Government and what now needs to change?
 What can be done which is cost-effective, quick to implement and will help both teachers working in schools and children who have the double job of learning English and learning the curriculum through English?

 - Address the EAL policy vacuum as a priority